thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/408-1-24-Scaleguard-Sentinels.markdown

 flavor: ""
 ---

-As an additional cost to cast Scaleguard Sentinels, you may reveal a Dragon card from your hand.

 Scaleguard Sentinels enters the battlefield with a +1/+1 counter on it if you revealed a Dragon card or controlled a Dragon as you cast Scaleguard Sentinels.